 It may interfere with the results of some tests.

 If you become pregnant while taking ADEFIN XL, tell your doctor immediately.

 It may affect your developing baby if you take it during pregnancy.

 Do not take ADEFIN XL to treat any other complaints unless your doctor tells you to.

-Do not give this medicine to anyone else, even if they have the same symptoms or condition as you.
+Do not give this medicine to anyone else, even if they have the same symptoms or condition

 Do not eat grapefruit or drink grapefruit juice while you are taking this medicine.